 Why the change in bank timings: The bank timing change process is part of PSB reforms in PSBs under the finance ministry’s Enhanced Access and Service Excellence Programme (EASE) 2.0.

 The Indian Banks’ Association (IBA) approved three-time slots for customer banking hours for PSBs all over India.
 The timings were – 9 am to 3 pm, 10 am to 4 pm, and 11 am to 5 pm.

-In each state, the State Level Bankers’ Committee (SLBCs) were asked to come with recommendations of uniform time slots after consultation with the leadership of different banks.
+In each state, the State Level Bankers’ Committee (SLBCs) was asked to come up with recommendations for uniform time slots after consultation with the leadership of different banks.
 While some states implemented it earlier, Maharashtra SLBC had recommended the implementation of uniform banking hours with effect from November 1.

 State Bank of India working hours